acerjak/README-Generator/README.md

-# CodeQuiz
+## CodeQuiz
 ## Description
 > Brief quiz of 5 questions that is sorted randomly.
-The user is timed and the remaining time becomes the score.
-Scoreboard is locally stored.
+The user is given 1 minute to complete the quiz and the remaining time becomes the user score.
+Scoreboard is locally stored and the user can log their initials and score.
-# Table of Contents
+## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)
 * [License](#license)